SandeepGupta639437/Hola/README.md

 ## 📌 Introduction

 Hola is a modern social media app designed to provide an engaging user experience with a sleek interface and essential features similar to Instagram.
-Built using Jetpack Compose for the UI and integrated with a backend API, it offers a seamless and interactive platform for users to share and explore content.
+Built using XML for the UI and integrated with a backend API, it offers a seamless and interactive platform for users to share and explore content.

 ## ✨ Features